kristenhahn/cta_bus_tracker_exploration/readme.md

 - Investigate how to address bus stops near the end of a route (see the caution message above)

+- Investigate whether the end of route issue also applies to the end of each pattern within a route.
+If it does, then there may be uncounted buses mid-route too.

 - Investigate why stops are duplicated in the summary data for some routes in the geoDataFrames and geoJSON files.
 A short term workaround could be deleting duplicate rows, but would be better to figure out why they're duplicated in the first place.

 - Investigate EWT calcs Sean found: https://www.trapezegroup.com.au/resources/infographic-how-to-calculate-excess-waiting-time/